Moving Pictures (Rush album)

-Moving Pictures is the eighth studio album by Canadian rock band Rush, released on February 12, 1981 by Anthem Records.
+Moving Pictures is the eighth studio album by Canadian rock band Rush, released on February 12, 1981, by Anthem Records.
 After touring to support their previous album, Permanent Waves (1980), the band started to write and record new material in August 1980 with longtime co-producer Terry Brown.
-They continued to write songs with a more radio-friendly sound, featuring tighter and shorter song structures compared with their earlier albums.
+They continued to write songs with a more radio-friendly sound, featuring tighter and shorter song structures compared to their earlier albums.

-Moving Pictures received a positive reception from contemporary and retrospective music critics and became an instant commercial success, reaching number one in Canada and number 3 in both the United States and the United Kingdom.
-It remains Rush's highest-selling album in the United States, with 5 million copies sold.
 "Limelight", "Tom Sawyer" and "Vital Signs" were released as singles across 1981, and the instrumental "YYZ" was nominated for a Grammy Award for Best Rock Instrumental Performance.
 Rush supported the album on tour from February to July 1981.
+In 2020, Rolling Stone ranked the album number 379 on its list of the "500 Greatest Albums of All Time".

+Moving Pictures received a positive reception from contemporary and retrospective music critics and became an instant commercial success.
+The album reached number one in Canada and number three in both the United States and the United Kingdom.
+Moving Pictures is the fastest-selling album in the band's catalogue.
+It was certified Platinum by the RIAA on April 27, 1981 for one million copies sold, just two months after the album's release.
+It has since been certified Platinum five times over, for five million copies sold in the United States.

 Background and recording

 In June 1980, the band ended their 10-month tour of the United States, Canada and the United Kingdom in support of their previous album, Permanent Waves (1980).
 The tour was a commercial success for the group, becoming the first of their career to earn them a profit.
 During their stop in New York City a month prior, the band decided to scrap plans for a second live album in favor of making a new one in the studio.
 Cliff Burnstein of Mercury Records suggested the idea to the band, and Neil Peart was particularly enthusiastic about the new ideas that were being developed at sound checks and was keen to put them to tape.
 Geddy Lee and Alex Lifeson caught on to his enthusiasm.
 The trio pitched the idea to their manager and producer, who had already mapped out a two-year plan for them, but agreed to the change and cancelled the schedule.
 Lifeson looked back on this change of plan as the most important one in the band's history since the decision to record 2112 (1976), which became their breakthrough hit.
-Prior to starting on the album, Rush joined fellow rock band Max Webster to play on "Battle Scar", a track for their album Universal Juveniles (1980).
+Prior to starting on the album, Rush joined fellow Canadian rock band Max Webster to play on "Battle Scar", a track for their album Universal Juveniles (1980).
 During the sessions their lyricist Pye Dubois suggested a song that he thought was suitable for Rush; this was developed into "Tom Sawyer", the opening track on Moving Pictures.